 None of the information contained in these Rules is intended in any way to create, or shall be construed as creating, an express or implied contract of employment nor does it guarantee any employee continued employment with the District.
-Employment with the District is "at-will," which means the District retains the right at any time to terminate any employee from employment with the District for any or no reason.
-Notwithstanding the foregoing, no employee may be terminated for any reason prohibited by law.
+Employment with the District is "at-will," which means the District retains the right at any time to terminate any employee from employment with the District for any or no reason and without notice.